pczarn/cfg/README.md

 ### Generating symbols

-The easiest of generating symbols is with the `sym` method.
+The easiest way of generating symbols is with the `sym` method.
 The start symbol isn't generated, because it's constant for all grammars.

 ```rust